decentraland/adr/content/ADR165-resolving-component-numbers.md

 ### Alternative 2

-Evolving the idea from the previous alternative, now all components are nominal, referenced by their name/symbol in typescript and exported as consts in a single file `./components.ts`.
-Enabling the tooling to only analyze one file like before, but removing entirely the code generation stage.
+The idea has evolved from the previous alternative by making all components nominal and referenced by their name/symbol in TypeScript.
+They are then exported as constants in a single file `./components.ts`, which allows the tooling to analyze only one file like before, but with the removal of the entire code generation stage.

 ```ts
 // components.ts